Dale Murphy: Braves

 Murphy switched to the outfield in 1980, a move that would help initiate a decade of highly productive play in the National League.
-Beginning in left field, he soon switched to center field, the position at which he would find his greatest success.
-By 1982, the most decorated year of Murphy's career, the former catcher had transformed himself into an All-Star MVP outfielder who appeared in each of Atlanta's 162 games.
+Beginning the season briefly in left field and then in right field, in mid-May he was switched to center field, the position at which he would find his greatest success.
+He was named to his first All-Star team, hitting .300 at the midseason break.
+He ended the year leading the team in total bases and tied with Bob Horner for the lead with 89 RBI as the Braves finished 81-80 for their first winning season in six years, and their first season out of last place since 1975.
+By 1982, the former catcher had transformed himself into an MVP outfielder who appeared in each of Atlanta's 162 games; at the All-Star break, he was batting .285 with 23 home runs and 62 RBI as the Braves found themselves in first place, and he hit .343 in July as the team opened up a 7-game lead, eventually holding off the defending World Series champion Dodgers to win the division by one game as they led the league in scoring for the first time in nine years.
 His turnaround as a fielder was equally stark.
-In 1978, Murphy led all National League first basemen in errors.
-In 1982, spending time at each of the three outfield positions, he won the first of five consecutive Gold Gloves, as well as the first MVP award by a Brave since 1957, when Hank Aaron won the award with the then-Milwaukee Braves.
+In 1978, Murphy had led all NL first basemen in errors.
+In 1982, spending time at all three outfield positions, he won the first of five consecutive Gold Gloves, as well as the first MVP award by a Brave since 1957, when Hank Aaron won the award with the then-Milwaukee Braves.
 Playing in the decade before the Braves began their dominance of the National League East, Murphy also made his only postseason appearance in 1982.
-Although he performed well, the eventual World Series-champion St. Louis Cardinals eliminated the Braves in the 1982 National League Championship Series.
-The league's most valuable player failed to translate his regular season preeminence into October success, hitting safely only three times and scoring one run.
-Murphy rebounded from the postseason sweep with another MVP award in 1983.
-This time period ultimately proved the high-water era of Murphy's career.
-Each year during the four season span from 1982 to 1986 he won a Gold Glove, appeared in the All-Star Game, and placed in the top ten in MVP voting.
+The league's most valuable player failed to translate his regular season preeminence into October success, picking up only three singles and scoring one run as the eventual World Series-champion St. Louis Cardinals swept the Braves in three games in the National League Championship Series.

-In 1988, however, despite being voted to what would be his final All-Star appearance, Murphy's production began an inexorable slide downward.
-Murphy saw his batting average free-fall from .295 in 1987 to .226 in 1988.
-Only once more, in 1991, would Murphy bat above .250.
-Once a consistent source of power at the plate, he never again hit 25 home runs or more in a season.